-The clitoris is the center of pleasure on a woman’s vagina, and is one of the most sensitive parts on a woman’s body.
+The clitoris is one of the most sensitive parts on a woman’s body.
 As such, a swollen or infected clitoris can also be the sign of a much larger problem.
 If you suspect that you are suffering from a clitoral infection, you should see your gynecologist immediately.

 Gynandroblastoma is a type of hormonal cancer that affects the ovaries.
 Similar to congenital adrenal hyperplasia, women who become infected with gynandroblastoma might notice that their clitoris becomes enlarged.
 Other symptoms include the growth of facial hair, a decreased sex drive and the deepening of your voice.
 Cancer specialists typically treat Gynandroblastoma.